Click on the following link for PDF document that is formatted for printing:

 Heidi Keck, Western State Colorado University email@example.com

 Bill Briggs firstname.lastname@example.org

 Linda Sundbye email@example.com

 Metropolitan State University of Denver 303-556-8437

 P. O. Box 173362, Campus Box 38 FAX: 303-556-5381

 Denver, CO 80217-3362

 In 1991, the MAA Board of Governors established Section Awards for Distinguished College or University Teaching to recognize excellence in mathematics teaching at the post-secondary level.
 The Rocky Mountain Section Award is named in honor of Burton W. Jones, a lifelong advocate of excellence in teaching and supporter of the members and programs of the MAA.
-In addition to receiving a certificate and a check, award recipients deliver the opening address at the following year’s spring meeting and become eligible to be the Section Nominee for the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics (a national MAA award).
+This year’s award winner is Dr. Marlow Anderson of Colorado College.
+In addition to receiving a certificate and a check, Professor Anderson will deliver the opening address at next year’s spring meeting and become the Section Nominee for the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics.

-Our special thanks go to Frank Zizza (CSU-Pueblo) for the time and effort he put into preparing the dossier for Professor Nichols upon which we have heavily relied in preparing this report.
+We wish to thank Mike Siddoway (Colorado College) for the time and effort he put into preparing the dossier for Dr. Anderson upon which we have heavily relied in preparing this report.

 Chair DTA Selection Committee